amnesiiac/amnesiiac.github.io/_posts/2024-10-28-linux-virtio-devices.md

 ### # virtio device introduction
 virtio device can be discovered by pci, mmio, channel io.

-virtio dev is a device that exposes virtio interface for software to manage & exchange info. virtio dev can be exposed to the emulated environment by pci, memory mapping io (expose the dev in a mem region) and s/390 channel io. part of the communication need to be delegated to mechanism like device discovery.
+virtio dev: a device that expose "virtio interface" for software to manage & exchange info. virtio dev can be exposed to the emulated environment by pci, memory mapping io (expose dev in a mem region) and s/390 channel io. part of the communication need to be delegated to mechanism like device discovery.

-virtio device's main task: convert the signal from the form outside the virtual env (container, vm\...), to the form needed for data exchange on the virtio dataplane (vring\...). the signal could be physical (electricity or light from a nic) or already virtual (just a representation of pkt).
+virtio device's main task: convert the signal from the form outside virtual env (container, vm\...), to the form needed for data exchange on the virtio dataplane (vring\...). the signal could be physical (electricity or light from a nic) or already virtual (just a representation of pkt).